checheza/checheza-app/README.md

 6. This will create a "core.js" file in the root folder of the checheza-core project.
 Grab this "core.js" file and copy it into the "www" folder of the checheza-app project (checheza-app/www/core.js).
 7. Switch to the main directory of the checheza-app project.
 8. Update the used modules.
 Run the following command: yarn install
-9. Now you can use Capacitor to compile the project for your different needs (see below).
+9. Now you can use Capacitor to compile the project for your different needs.

+It is important to note that this app will run with no games available for download.
+But you need to have the Treehouse Widget available.
+The Treehouse widget is marked like a regular widget.
+But it is in fact the core app that handles all of the navidation for the Checheza app.

 Capacitor documentation: https://ionic.zone/capacitor/cli